 URE and earlier owners have conducted extensive drill programs in the area of the Property, as demonstrated in Table 4.
 Data from this drilling forms the basis of much of the present mineral resource estimation.
 Since October 15, 2015 (the data cutoff date of the 2016 PEA), until commencement of the MU2 HH 2-4 development and construction program in 2021Q4, URE drilled an additional 204 holes and wells totaling 95,668 ft.
 The majority of these were a result of continued development drilling within MU2 and the completion of HH2-1 through HH2-3.
-In MU1, 18 additional holes were drilled to test continuity of mineral resources not currently under pattern.
-Eight additional monitor wells were installed in LC East to assist in further characterization of the aquifer underlying the production zones.
+In MU1, 18 additional delineation holes were drilled to test continuity of mineral resources not currently under pattern.
+Eight additional monitor wells were installed to aid in the operation of MU1 and MU2, and seven additional monitor wells were installed in LC East to assist in further characterization of the aquifer underlying the production zones.